Progeroid syndromes: A common cause for premature aging

 Hutchinson–Gilford progeria syndrome, Werner syndrome, and Cockayne syndrome are the three genetic disorders in which patients have premature aging features.
 Premature aging also develops on some animal models which have genetic alterations.
 Although the patients with these syndromes and the animal models with premature aging symptoms have different genetic backgrounds, they all have abnormal structures of tissues/organs as a result of defective development.
 Misrepair-accumulation aging theory suggests that the abnormality of tissue structure is the common point between premature aging and normal aging.

 Premature aging is a result of Mis-construction during development as a consequence of gene mutations, whereas normal aging is a result of accumulation of Misrepairs for the survival of an organism.
 Thus the process of development and that of aging are coupled by Mis-construction and Mis-re-construction (Misrepair) of the structure of an organism.

 Unknown causes

 Wiedemann–Rautenstrauch syndrome

 Wiedemann–Rautenstrauch (WR) syndrome, also known as neonatal progeroid syndrome, is an autosomal recessive progeroid syndrome.
 More than 30 cases have been reported.
 Most affected individuals die by seven months of age, but some do survive into their teens.

 WR is associated with abnormalities in bone maturation, and lipids and hormone metabolism.
-Affected individuals exhibit intrauterine and postnatal growth retardation, leading to short stature and an aged appearance from birth.
+Affected individuals exhibit intrauterine and postnatal slower growth, leading to short stature and an aged appearance from birth.
 They have physical abnormalities including a large head (macrocephaly), sparse hair, prominent scalp veins, inward-folded eyelids, widened anterior fontanelles, hollow cheeks (malar hypoplasia), general loss of fat tissues under the skin, delayed tooth eruption, abnormal hair pattern, beaked noses, mild to severe intellectual disability and dysmorphism.

 The cause of WR is unknown, although defects in DNA repair have been implicated.